BLuckoo/Credit_Risk_Analysis/README.md

 - **Recall (Sensitivity):**
   The recall score is an indication of how well the system returns predicted positive results, i.e. predicts low-risk when it is actually low risk and high-risk when it is actually high risk.
   The recall scores from all six models are over 50%.
-The Ensemble models have much higher recall scores than the Oversampling or undersampling models.
+The Ensemble models have much higher recall scores than the oversampling or undersampling models.
   The high recall (sensitivity) scores is an indication that the predicted low-risk or high-risk are being relatively reliable.

 - **F1 Score:**
+  The F1 score is a combination of precision and recall (sensitivity).
+A high F1 score is an indication that the predictions have low quantities of false positives and false negatives.
+  All six models have a relatively high F1 score for the low risk loans (80% to 97%).
+However, the high risk loans have a much lower F1 score - potentially high number of false positives and false negatives.

 In the first four models undersampled, oversampled and did a combination of both to try and determine which model is best at predicting which loans are the highest risk.